zhangjiekui/docext/README.md

 ## Overview

-docext is a powerful tool for extracting structured information from documents such as invoices, passports, and other forms.
+docext is an OCR-free tool for extracting structured information from documents such as invoices, passports, and other documents.
 It leverages vision-language models (VLMs) to accurately identify and extract both field data and tabular information from document images.

 ## Features